 If you have had an agreeable relationship with the leasing agent, sometimes they will make exceptions to your situation.
 So if you are a good tenant, always pay your rent on time or early and have no complaints, you may be in a better position to make a deal.

 If you have defaulted on your lease, the property owner will take out a judgment against you.
 You will have an opportunity to settle your debt before or at the time of your court date.
 If you have not paid the judgments, this will remain on your credit for seven years.

-If in the future you want to settle your debt, contact the collection agent and make an agreement with the collect to pay all or part of the unpaid rent.
+If in the future you want to settle your debt, contact the collection agent and make an agreement with the collection to pay all or part of the unpaid rent.
 Most of the time, the property owner will rather get some of the money than none at all.
 You may still be able to rent with bad credit.